Leo Raubal Jr.: Life

 Leo Raubal Jr. was born in Linz, Austria-Hungary on 2 October 1906.
 He was the son of Leo Raubal Sr. and his wife Angela, Adolf's half-sister.
 In August 1910, when he was only 3 years old, he lost his father to tuberculosis.
 Raubal Jr. worked as an engineer and became a manager of the Linz Steelworks.
 He visited his mother sporadically while she was living in Berchtesgaden.
-Like his younger cousin Heinz Hitler but unlike his other younger cousin William Patrick Hitler, Leo Raubal was a "favorite nephew of the leader", and Hitler liked to spend his time with him.
-However, according to William, Leo did not like his uncle Adolf and blamed him for the death of his sister Geli.
-This cannot be confirmed, with Leo saying in 1967 that Hitler was "absolutely innocent" of Geli's death, according to historian Werner Maser.
+Like his younger cousin Heinz Hitler but unlike his other younger cousin William Patrick Hitler, Leo Raubal was a "favorite nephew of the leader", and Adolf liked to spend his time with him.
+However, William claimed that Raubal did not like their uncle Adolf and blamed him for the death of his sister Geli.
+This contrasts with Raubal himself saying in 1967 that Adolf was "absolutely innocent" of Geli's death, according to historian Werner Maser.

 World War II and detention in Moscow

-In October 1939, he was drafted into the Luftwaffe and was a lieutenant in the engineering corps.
-He looked similar to Adolf Hitler and sometimes served as Hitler's double during the war.
+In October 1939, Raubal was drafted into the Luftwaffe and was a lieutenant in the engineering corps.
+He looked similar to Adolf Hitler and sometimes served as his uncle's double during the war.

-He was injured in January 1943 during the Battle of Stalingrad, and Friedrich Paulus asked Hitler for a plane to evacuate Raubal to Germany.
-Hitler refused and Raubal was captured by the Soviets on 31 January 1943.
-Hitler gave orders to examine the possibility of a prisoner exchange with the Soviets for Stalin's son Yakov Dzhugashvili, who had been captured by the Germans on 16 July 1941.
+He was injured in January 1943 during the Battle of Stalingrad, and Friedrich Paulus asked Adolf for a plane to evacuate Raubal to Germany.
+Adolf refused and Raubal was captured by the Soviets on 31 January 1943.
+Adolf gave orders to examine the possibility of a prisoner exchange with the Soviets for Stalin's son Yakov Dzhugashvili, who had been captured by the Germans on 16 July 1941.
 Stalin refused to exchange him either for Raubal or for Friedrich Paulus, and said "war is war".
 Raubal was detained in Moscow's jails and was released by the Soviets on 28 September 1955, and returned to Austria.

 Post-detention career

-He lived and worked in Salzburg as a teacher of chemistry.
+Raubal lived and worked in Salzburg as a teacher of chemistry.
 He died of tuberculosis during a vacation in Spain.
 He was buried on 7 September 1977 in Linz.

-Leo Raubal Jr. had a son Peter (born 1931) who along with Elfriede Raubal's son, Heiner Hochegger (born 1945), and William Patrick Hitler's had four sons and only three of them surviving, Alexander Adolf (born 1949), Louis (born 1951), Howard Ronald (1957–1989), and Brian William (born 1965) are the closest living relatives to Adolf Hitler.
-However, unlike Raubal, William Patrick, who fought with the United States during World War II and even changed his last name to Stuart-Houston, was not on good terms with Adolf Hitler, even publicly denouncing him by 1938.
-William Patrick's sons, who have no children, would also bear the last name Stuart-Houston.
-Peter Raubal, who never married or had children, is a retired engineer who lives in Linz, Austria.
+Leo Raubal Jr. had a son Peter (born 1931) who along with Elfriede Raubal's son, Heiner Hochegger (born 1945), and William Patrick Hitler's four sons, Alexander Adolf (born 1949), Louis (born 1951), Howard Ronald (1957–1989), and Brian William (born 1965), were the closest living relatives to Adolf Hitler.
+However, unlike Raubal, William Patrick, who fought with the United States during World War II and changed his last name to Stuart-Houston, was not on good terms with Adolf Hitler, publicly denouncing him by 1938.
+Peter Raubal, never married or had children, and is a retired engineer who lives in Linz, Austria.